Preet3627/Saras_AI/README.md

 # Saras AI Robot: The Ultimate RASPBOT V2 Upgrade

 This repository contains the source code for a web-based, step-by-step guide to transform the [Yahboom RASPBOT V2](https://www.yahboom.net/study/RASPBOT-V2) into an intelligent, interactive AI assistant named "Saras".
 This project integrates the power of Google's Gemini API to give the robot advanced capabilities, from understanding its surroundings to responding in multiple languages.
+As a helpful assistant for its school environment, it can also solve mathematical problems.

 This project was developed for **PM SHRI PRATHMIK VIDHYAMANDIR PONSRI**.